Aditya-8431/Smart-Expence-Tracker/README.md

 - Storage: SQLite database managed by `database.py` (auto-initializes `database.db`).
 - ML: training and inference implemented in `train_model.py` and `ml_model.py`.
 - Frontend: static HTML/CSS/JS inside the `Frontend/` folder (uses Chart.js).
-- Manual category learning: if you choose a category manually for a description, the app saves that mapping and later reuses it for the same description or similar keyword variations.
 - Dependencies: listed in `requirements.txt`.

 ---